Carol GlendenningCarol Glendenning Clark Hill

 - Advised a NASDAQ energy services company in going public through a reverse merger with a special purpose acquisition company and multiple registration statements, including exchange transactions.

-- Advisor on compliance issues including SOX and Dodd-Frank regulatory matters.
+- Advises on compliance issues including SOX and Dodd-Frank regulatory matters.

 - Acts as outside securities counsel for a number of companies to satisfy public company SEC and securities exchange reporting requirements.